Alias command

 gp

-In the example, chaining of git commands has been done.
-Git doesn’t allow chaining using git alias command but we can simply overcome that by alias command shown.
+In the example, git commands were chained.
+Git doesn’t allow chaining using git alias command but we can simply overcome that by alias command as shown above.
 Do visit git-scm.com to evaluate what’s best for your use case.

 Usage